API

-Kubectl is a command-line tool which allows you to control Kubernetes clusters.
-With kubectl, you can create and configure resources, manage pods and perform other operations.
+Kubectl is a command-line tool that allows you to control Kubernetes clusters.
+With kubectl, you can create and configure resources, manage pods, and perform other operations.

 curl -LO [https://storage.googleapis.com/kubernetes-release/release/v1.23.0/bin/windows/amd64/kubectl.exe](https://storage.googleapis.com/kubernetes-release/release/v1.23.0/bin/windows/amd64/kubectl.exe)